Practice Area Focus

 - Regulatory Strategy

-In 2002, Dr. Stein left the FDA to join MacroGenics where she was responsible for establishing the Product Development and Regulatory Affairs, Project Management, Quality and Manufacturing departments.
-She currently serves the company on a part-time basis as Senior Vice President.
+In 2002, Dr. Stein left the FDA to join MacroGenics, Inc where she was the Senior Vice President for Product Development and Regulatory Affairs and was responsible for establishing the Product Development and Regulatory Affairs, Project Management, Quality and Manufacturing departments.
+In 2016 she became a full-time consultant.
+She has published over 60 peer-reviewed publications.